seyed0123/OXDlib/REPORT.md

 - **special case**: when a user inputs a non-numeric string when the program wants a numeric string it crashed because of the `Integer.parseInt()` function so it needed to use this way
     > ``` try{} catch{} ```

-    to detect crashes and handle them.
+to detect crashes and handle them. to solve this problem uses this function `getNumberString()` , This function ensures that the inputs consist of only numbers
 # Conclusion:

 with the help of this program, we can meet the needs of a library to manage.